mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsChartYAxis) SetMaxValue(v int64)
 ```

-SetMaxValue gets a reference to the given datadog.NullableString and assigns it to the MaxValue field.
+SetMaxValue gets a reference to the given common.NullableString and assigns it to the MaxValue field.

 <a name="ReportsChartYAxis.SetMaxValueNil"></a>
 ### func \(\*ReportsChartYAxis\) [SetMaxValueNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_chart_yaxis.go#L167>)